RyotaBannai/rust/README.md

 - There are two ways to make a variable with `'static` lifetime, and both are `stored in the read-only memory of the binary`:

 1. make `a constant` with the static declaration

+- There are `two different types of constants` which `can be declared in any scope including global`.

+1. `const`: An unchangeable value(the common case)
+2. `static`: A possibly `mut` able variable with `'static` lifetime.

+- the static lifetime is inferred and does not have to be specified.
+- Accessing or modifying a mutable static variable is `unsafe`.

 2. make `a string literal` which has type: `&'static str`

 ```rust